cncf/tag-contributor-strategy/website/content/maintainers/security/security-guidelines.md

 Vulnerabilities are sensitive information and exposure of information regarding vulnerabilities without the availability of a patch generates unintended risk for all the consumers of this project, hence it should be handled with caution.

-At a minimum, the vulnerability reporting policy projects should include is as follows, A template for this document is available at [Reporting a vulnerability - tag-security/SECURITY.md at main · cncf/tag-security (github.com)](https://github.com/cncf/tag-security/blob/main/project-resources/templates/SECURITY.md#reporting-a-vulnerability):
+At a minimum, the vulnerability reporting policy projects should include is as follows, A template for this document is available at [CNCF TAG Security Project Resouces - Reporting a Vulnerability](https://github.com/cncf/tag-security/blob/main/project-resources/templates/SECURITY.md#reporting-a-vulnerability):

 1. The medium to report vulnerabilities - Email, Web form etc.
 2. Disclosure timeline